Licensed technicians with over 15 years of experience

-Lint screens or lint filters are an easy thing to check for clogging if your dryer does not dry.
-A dryer that takes too long to dry clothes can be easily fixed if you discover lint to clean away from the lint screen regularly.
-This should be the first thing that is done before you do any other repairs.
+Lint screens or lint filters are simple to inspect for blockages if your dryer isn’t drying properly.
+A dryer that takes too long to dry clothes can often be rectified by regularly removing lint from the lint screen.
+This should always be the initial step before attempting any other repairs.

 Heating Element is Obstructive or Defective

-If the mechanical function of the dryer drum is spinning, there is obviously electricity reaching the control panel of the dryer.
-However, a dryer not drying clothes is most likely due to a malfunction in the heating element.
+If the dryer drum is spinning, it’s evident that electricity is reaching the control panel.
+However, if the dryer isn’t drying clothes, the most probable cause is a malfunction in the heating element.

-The heating element is a metal casing with fuses connected to the panel and heating coil.
-This coil heats up and is the component that provides the heat for the whole dryer.
-If the heating coil or element is not functioning properly, the dryer will not dry clothes.
+The heating element comprises a metal casing with connected fuses linked to the panel and heating coil.
+This coil heats up and is responsible for generating the heat required for drying clothes.
+If the heating coil or element isn’t functioning correctly, the dryer won’t dry clothes effectively.

 Blower Wheel is Loose or Dirty

-If a dryer is not drying clothes but is heating up, there may be a mechanical malfunction with the blower wheel.
+If the dryer is heating up but not drying clothes, there may be a mechanical issue with the blower wheel.

-The blower wheel works from the inside of the dryer by circulating the heated air into the dryer drum so that the clothes can get dried.
+The blower wheel operates inside the dryer by circulating heated air into the drum to dry the clothes.

-The ducts are pipes in the back of the dryer that lead the hot exhaust and some lint out of the dryer and out of your home.
-If there is a leak between the lint screen and the duct, lint can build-up in the duct pipe.
+The ducts are channels located at the back of the dryer that carry the hot exhaust and some lint out of the dryer and away from your home.
+If there’s a gap between the lint screen and the duct, lint can accumulate in the duct pipe.

-Clogged ducts reduce the airflow in the dryer and can limit the drying capabilities.
-You will know if the ducts are clogged if the dryer heats up but does not dry.
-Without exhaust, the heat of the dryer will not be efficiently spread over the clothes in the dryer.
+Blocked ducts restrict airflow in the dryer and can impede its drying capabilities.
+You’ll notice that the ducts are clogged if the dryer heats up but fails to dry clothes effectively.
+Without proper exhaust, the heat generated by the dryer won’t be evenly distributed over the clothes inside.

 Not Enough Power to Dryer

-All gas and electric clothes dryers require 240 volts to work properly.
-If your power cord, outlet, or power fuses are loose, or damaged, they may need to be replaced.
+All gas and electric clothes dryers require 240 volts to function properly.
+If your power cord, outlet, or power fuses are loose or damaged, they may need to be replaced.

 A Dryer Not Drying Clothes: Solutions